nvm-sh/nvm/README.markdown

 Note: On OSX, if you get `nvm: command not found` after running the install script, your system may not have a [.bash_profile file] where the command is set up.
 Simple create one with `touch ~/.bash_profile` and run the install script again.

+### Verify installation

+To verify that nvm has been installed, do

+    command -v nvm

+which should output 'nvm' if the installation was successful.
+Please note that `which nvm` will not work, since `nvm` is a sourced shell function, not an executable binary.

 ### Manual install

 For manual install create a folder somewhere in your filesystem with the `nvm.sh` file inside it.
 I put mine in `~/.nvm`.